-- Obtaining evaluation report of recoverability from the management, and assessing the appropriateness of the use of key assumptions. - Performing retrospective testing over the future cash flows forecast compiled by the management. - Performing sensitivity analysis of key assumptions to understand the impact of recoverability from changing of key assumptions. - · Assessing the appropriateness of discount rate applied by the management. - Assessing whether the goodwill is impaired, if so, whether the impairment loss has been recognized appropriately.
+- Obtaining the evaluation report from the external expert and assessing the objectivity and the professional competence of the external expert. - Assessing the reasonableness of the cash flows forecast and engaging the internal expert to assess the methods, discount rate and other assumptions applied in the evaluation report. - Performing retrospective testing over the future cash flows forecast compiled by the management. - Performing sensitivity analysis of key assumptions to understand the impact of recoverability from changing of key assumptions. - Assessing whether the goodwill is impaired, if so, whether the impairment loss has been recognized appropriately .